cocoa-xu/cc_precompiler/README.md

   # ...
   cc_precompiler: [
     # optional config key
     #   false - target triplet for the current machine will be included in all available targets
     #   true  - only targets listed in `compilers` will be included in all available targets
+    # defaults to `false`
     only_listed_targets: true,

     # optional config that provides a map of available compilers